-The Mansudae Grand Monument is an iconic memorial most notable for its formidable bronze statues of Kim Il-Sung and Kim Jong-Il.
+The Mansudae Grand Monument is an iconic memorial most notable for its formidable bronze statues of Kim Il Sung and Kim Jong Il.
 Each statue stands at 22 meters tall.
 It’s here that men, women, and children will make a visit to lay flowers at the feet of the past leaders who are seen as guiding fathers to the Korean people.
 It’s customary to line up and bow in front of the statues, a Korean form of greeting and a showing of respect.
 Photos are permitted, but you are advised not to mimic the Great Leader’s pose or to cut off any part of the statues in the frame.
-Kim Il-Sung’s statue was once the only resident of Mansu Hill, but after Kim Jong-Il’s passing in 2011, a similar statue was erected in his honor and Kim Il-Sung’s facial expression and coat were altered to reflect a smiling grandfatherly image.
-Soon after, Kim Jong-Il’s coat was renovated into the signature parka he wore on field guidance trips.
+Kim Il Sung’s statue was once the only resident of Mansu Hill, but after Kim Jong Il’s passing in 2011, a similar statue was erected in his honor and Kim Il Sung’s facial expression and coat were altered to reflect a smiling grandfatherly image.
+Soon after, Kim Jong Il’s coat was renovated into the signature parka he wore during on-the-spot guidance field trips.

 Tower of the Juche Idea

-Opposite the Kim Il-Sung Square perched on the riverbank, you’ll spot the imposing Tower of the Juche Idea.
+Opposite Kim Il Sung Square perched on the riverbank, you’ll spot the imposing Tower of the Juche Idea.
 This is North Korea’s tallest monument.
-This obelisk commemorates the state ideology of ‘Juche’ developed by Kim Il-Sung.
+This obelisk commemorates the state ideology of ‘Juche’ developed by Kim Il Sung.
 ‘Juche’ is loosely translated as ‘self-reliance’ and is otherwise the foundation to the political and economic isolationism of North Korea today.
-Exactly 25,500 granite blocks make up the Juche Tower, each representing a day in the life of Kim Il-Sung by his 70th birthday.
+Exactly 25,500 granite blocks make up the Juche Tower, each representing a day in the life of Kim Il Sung by his 70th birthday.
 At the tower’s entry, the local guide will show you a wall of plaques and tributes from those supporting the Juche ideology internationally.
 When we visit, we’ll take you to the top and you’ll get the best views of Pyongyang all to yourself.

 Arch of Triumph

-This is generally the first site you’ll visit after reaching Pyongyang.
-The Arch of Triumph is not to be confused with the 10-meters-shorter Arc De Triomphe in Paris and was built in the exact spot Kim Il-Sung was met with thundering applause upon his return from victory over the Japanese and liberation of Korea.
-Kim Il-Sung became determined for liberation by 1923, but it wasn’t until 1945 that he became successful.
+This is typically the first site you’ll visit after reaching Pyongyang.
+The Arch of Triumph is not to be confused with the 10-meters-shorter Arc De Triomphe in Paris and was built in the exact spot Kim Il Sung was met with thundering applause upon his return from victory over the Japanese and liberation of Korea.
+Kim Il Sung became determined for liberation by 1925, but it wasn’t until 1945 that he became successful.
 These dates are now immortalized on the arch itself, as is the poem “Song of General Kim Il Sung”, a piece recited on State television every day.
-The Arch of Triumph is a spectacle to drive under at night and as of recently, we can even take you up an elevator to get a clear view of the nearby Kim Il-Sung Stadium.
+The Arch of Triumph is a spectacle to drive under at night and we can even take you up an elevator to get a clear view of the nearby Kim Il Sung Stadium.